Ribhav-Singla/SQL_DATA_ENGINEERING/README.md

 - **Geographic Analysis**: Revenue and customer distribution across different countries
 - **Product Performance**: Category-wise analysis and top 5 performing products

-The dashboard connects directly to the Gold Layer tables (Star/Snowflake schema) for real-time reporting and analysis.
+The dashboard connects directly to the Gold Layer tables (Star/Snowflake schema) reporting and analysis.

 ## Tools and Technologies